 5. It Could Be a Cause of Seismic Instability

 There is evidence to suggest that geothermal installations have caused earth tremors in various parts of the world.
 Although often minor, this seismic activity can lead to building damage, injuries, and death.

-In 2006, scientists blamed a geothermal exploration project in Basel, Switzerland for causing a series of earthquakes.
-Some of these quakes measured up to 3.4 on the Richter scale.
+In 2006, scientists blamed a series of earthquakes on a geothermal exploration project in Basel, Switzerland.
+These quakes were up to 3.4 on the Richter scale.
 A further study in 2011 found a strong correlation between geothermal exploration and seismic activity.
 This study focused on the area around the Salton Sea geothermal field in the United States.

-The downside to geothermal energy is that it can only be used in specific parts of the world.
-There are also several environmental and safety concerns surrounding the use of geothermal energy.
+The downside to geothermal power is that it can only be used in specific parts of the world.
+There are also environmental and safety concerns surrounding the use of geothermal energy.

 We hope you found this article useful.
 Interested in comparing the pros and cons of other renewable energy sources?
 If so, you might want to read the following articles: